junh-ki/dias_kuksa_doc/docs/source/contents/traces.rst

-Option B: with Raspberry-Pi and CAN Shield
+Option 2: with Raspberry-Pi and CAN Shield
 ==========================================

 Hardware Prerequisites